Bringing INNOVATION

 VISION

-After a four-year search for a permanent home for the Roux Institute at Northeastern University, IDEALS signed an agreement to purchase the B&M site in August 2021, and will lead the zoning, permitting, and development effort for the Roux Campus.
-The familiar B&M Baked Bean building will remain at the heart of the site, repurposed as an incubator for laboratory and light manufacturing start-up companies.
+After a four-year search for a permanent home for the Institute, IDEALS signed an agreement to purchase the Burnham & Morrill site at One Beanpot Circle in August 2021, and, on behalf of Northeastern, is leading the zoning, permitting, and development effort for the Roux Campus.

 WATERFRONT ACCESS